michaelantoun/FluentSync/README.md

-A .Net library with fluent interface for comparing and synchronizing records.
+A .Net library with fluent interface for comparing and synchronizing entities.

 ### Overview
-Have you ever wanted to synchronize data between multiple databases, systems, database and another API, etc.?
-Have you ever wanted to resync data between multiple systems because something went wrong and some data is not not up-to-date?
+Have you ever wanted to synchronize data between multiple databases, systems, database and an API, etc.?
+Have you ever wanted to resync data between multiple systems because something went wrong and some data is not up-to-date?
 If the answer is **Yes** then this library is for you.

 ### Get Started
 FluentSync can be installed using the Nuget package manager or the `dotnet` CLI.